 - Limited manufacturing.
 Economies less dependent on exports of parts and manufactured goods.
 They tend to have a less diversified range of outputs.

 - Commodities.
 Economies that tend to focus on the earlier stages of global value chains, namely the provision of raw materials and commodities.
-The share of manufacturing in exports is low and there is a limited number of backward linkages.
-For high commodities, the share of domestic added value of primary goods is more than 40%.
+The share of manufacturing in exports is low, and there is a limited number of backward linkages.
+For high commodities, the share of the domestic added value of primary goods is more than 40%.
 For limited commodities, it is between 10 and 40%.
 For low participation, it is less than 20%.

-Participation patterns are similar to those related to economic development, with the most advanced poles including Western Europe, North American, and East Asia (Japan/South Korea).
+Participation patterns are similar to those related to economic development, with the most advanced poles including Western Europe, North America, and East Asia (Japan/South Korea).
 Countries engaged in machinery and electronics manufacturing tend to have the highest participation in global value chains.
 Countries well endowed with natural resources and agricultural goods tend to have a high level of forward participation since these commodities are used in the manufacturing of intermediate goods.